kdubois/CamelQuarkusVoter/README.md

 ## Option 2: Build the application locally and deploy with Quarkus

 1. Build and deploy the applications.
-If you're logged in to Openshift in your terminal, you can run `mvn clean package -Dnative -Dquarkus.openshift.deploy` and Quarkus will take care of building native binaries and deploying them to Openshift and it will even configure the wiring to use the secrets and configmaps for you.
+If you're logged in to Openshift in your terminal, you can run `mvn clean package -Dnative -Dquarkus.kubernetes.deploy -Dquarkus.kubernetes.deploy-target=openshift` and Quarkus will take care of building native binaries and deploying them to Openshift and it will even configure the wiring to use the secrets and configmaps for you.

 ## Option 3: Compile to native binaries, build container images and push to registry, then deploy to Openshift/Kubernetes